Online financing, rising costs squeeze profits at China's midsize banks

 CCB is due to kick off the banking sector's third-quarter earnings season on Thursday.

-Second-tier lenders, also known as joint stock banks, have, on average, a market capitalization of less than 300 billion yuan, significantly smaller than the big five lenders.
+Second-tier lenders, also known as joint stock banks, have, on average, a market capitalisation of less than 300 billion yuan (30.47 billion pounds), significantly smaller than the big five lenders.

 This is particularly a problem for smaller banks, which have to pay more to fund themselves as their regulatory capital ratio - a measure of balance sheet strength - is on average 1.5 percentage points weaker than that seen at the larger players.